Getting Started

 OptionTypeDefaultDescription

-emailsDirstring'/emails'Directory where email templates are stored
+emailsDirstring'/emails'Directory where email templates are stored.
+Module auto-detects app/emails (Nuxt 4) or emails (root)

 devtoolsbooleantrueEnable Nuxt DevTools integration